 "Hurry up" she said softly to the older woman.
-Soon she was led into luxurious chambers, where before her waited two girls Lucy was sure were in their early mids1 of life.
+Soon she was led into luxurious chambers, where before her waited two girls Lucy was sure were in their early mids of life.

 "They are Shilla and Taylor.
-They are you personal maids.
-What ever you need I'm confident we can make it happen."
+They are your personal maids.
+Whatever you need I'm confident we can make it happen."
 Mrs Muburg said, as the two girls curtsied.

 "What is happening tonight?"
 Lucy asked.